Dissolving views

 Dissolving views were a popular type of 19th century magic lantern show exhibiting the gradual transition from one projected image to another.
-The effect is similar to a dissolve in modern filmmaking.
+The effect is where the dissolve in modern filmmaking is derived from.
 Typical examples had landscapes that dissolved from day to night or from summer to winter.
 The effect was achieved by aligning the projection of two matching images and slowly diminishing the first image while introducing the second image.
 The subject and the effect of magic lantern dissolving views is similar to the popular Diorama theatre paintings which originated in Paris in 1822.
 The terms "dissolving views", "dioramic views", or simply "diorama" were often used interchangeably in 19th century magic lantern playbills.

 While most dissolving views showed landscapes or architecture in different light, the effect was also used in other ways.
 For instance, Henry Langdon Childe showed groves changing into cathedrals.
 Another popular example has a soldier sleeping or daydreaming on the battlefield, with dissolving views displaying several of his dreams about home above his head.